 Art — See Illustrator Tips for suggestions on the types of art to use in your publication.
 Often, an illustration allows the designer to embellish reality more than a photo would allow, and designers can combine type with illustrations more easily.
 Look around campus for artists with a sense of humor and an interest in current events.

-Handouts for the tough task aheadColumn writing / Feature writing / Editorial writing / UIL contest help / Speech story writing / Headliines / Review writing / A Reporter's Checklist / Design / What is Public Relations? / News values / Copy Editor's Help / Interviewing / Online resources for reporting / Photo Tips / Media law / Libel/Slander / Media ethics / Magazines / Magazine formula / The query letter / Newspapers / History of music / Public relations / Advertising / Radio / TV / Nonverbal communication / Letter to the Editor / Sports writing / World of sports writing / Writing radio copy / Brainstorming / Managing time wisely / Media Organizations / Titles, not headlines / Infographics / Mass Media Stuff / Writing Tips / Editing Tips / Other Stuff / UK Journalism / Yearbooks / Literary magazines / The Online Design Manual / Editorial Cartoons / Dazzle People With Your Stuff -- design a portfolio / Cub Reporters.org / Blogging / Sports photography / Some other stuff from various places / The (Bleeping) Media Are to Blame / Using Social Media / Future of Journalism Magazine
+Handouts for the tough task aheadColumn writing / Feature writing / Editorial writing / UIL contest help / Speech story writing / Headliines / Review writing / A Reporter's Checklist / Design / What is Public Relations? / News values / Copy Editor's Help / Interviewing / Online reporting resources / Photo Tips / Media law / Libel/Slander / Media ethics / Magazines / Magazine formula / The query letter / Newspapers / History of music / Public relations / Advertising / Radio / TV / Nonverbal communication / Letter to the Editor / Sports writing / World of sports writing / Writing radio copy / Brainstorming / Managing time wisely / Media Organizations / Titles, not headlines / Infographics / Mass Media Stuff / Writing Tips / Editing Tips / Other Stuff / UK Journalism / Yearbooks / Literary magazines / Online Design Manual / Editorial Cartoons / Dazzle People With Your Stuff -- design a portfolio / Cub Reporters.org / Blogging / Sports photography / Stuff from various places / The (Bleeping) Media Are to Blame / Using Social Media / Future of Journalism Magazine / Nine elements for video storytellers / A Word Press + version of The Exchange / Top journalists reveal advice / Becoming web detectives / Grammarly /

 The South Jersey Line shows how to use WordPress Basics.